Li1Davey/SR_LLM/README.md

 - `Eureqa`: the commercial genetic search algorithm.

 #### Extra
-- plots: the jupter notebook to generate our figure.
+- plots: the jupyter notebook to generate our figure.
 - result: contains all the output of all the programs, the training logs.